 UV9030 – Research design

-Autumn 2020: The course will be held either on University campus or with a digital solution, depending on the COVID-19 situation.
+Autumn 2020: The course will be held both on University campus and digitally.
 All participants will be notified in advance.

 This course will provide an overview of different research designs often used in the educational sciences, which are related to qualitative, quantitative and mixed methodologies.
 The main aim of the course is to strengthen the participants abilities to create adequate research designs in their own research endeavors, and to actively assess the design choices - and their implications - in research conducted by peers.
 The course will cover two half days, and there will be a short assignment prior to the first meeting.
 All participants are expected to actively participate in discussions which are part of the course.
 The literature for the course is intended to be read prior to the course.